Lightning Returns: Final Fantasy XIII

-is an action role-playing game developed and published by Square Enix.
-It is a sequel to Final Fantasy XIII-2, concludes the storyline of Final Fantasy XIII, and forms part of the Fabula Nova Crystallis subseries.
-It was released in 2013 in Japan and 2014 in North America and PAL regions, and was ported to Windows in 2015 and Android and iOS through cloud gaming in 2016 in Japan.
+is a 2013 action role-playing game developed and published by Square Enix.
+A sequel to Final Fantasy XIII-2, it concludes the storyline of Final Fantasy XIII and forms part of the Fabula Nova Crystallis subseries.
+It was released in 2013 in Japan and 2014 in North America and the PAL regions.
+It was ported to Windows in 2015 and Android and iOS via cloud gaming in 2016 in Japan.
 Lightning Returns employs a highly revamped version of the gameplay system from the previous two games, with an action-oriented battle system, the ability to customize the player character's outfits, and a time limit the player must extend by completing story missions and side quests.

-The game's story takes place five hundred years after the previous game's ending.
-Lightning, the main protagonist of the first game and a key character in the second, awakes from a self-imposed hibernation 13 days before the world's end, and is chosen by the deity Bhunivelze to save the people of the dying world, including former friends and allies who have developed heavy emotional burdens.
-As she travels, she learns the full truth behind both the world's fate and Bhunivelze's true agenda.
+The game takes place five hundred years after the previous game's ending.
+Lightning, the main protagonist of the first game and a key character in the second, awakes from a self-imposed hibernation thirteen days before the world's end.
+The deity Bhunivelze chooses her to save the people of the dying world, including former friends and allies who have developed heavy emotional burdens.
+As she travels, she learns the truth behind the world's fate and Bhunivelze's true agenda.

-Development of the game started in May 2012, shortly after the release of XIII-2s final piece of DLC, and was unveiled at a special 25th Anniversary Event for the Final Fantasy series in September that year.
-Most of the previous games' key creative minds and developers returned, and it was developed by Square Enix's First Production Department, with developer tri-Ace helping with the graphics.
-The development team wanted the game to bring a conclusive end to the story of both Lightning and the XIII universe, and to address criticisms leveled against the last two games.
-During its first week on sale in Japan, it sold 277,000 units, and by the end of 2013 become the 17th best-selling game of the year selling over 400,000 copies.
-It has sold 800,000 copies as of May 2014.
-It has received mixed reviews: while the main praise went to the game's battle system, opinions were more mixed for the graphics, time limit and other aspects of gameplay, while the story and characters were criticized for being weak or poorly developed.
+The game's development began in May 2012, shortly after the release of the last DLC for XIII-2, and it was revealed in September of that year as part of the Final Fantasy 25th Anniversary Event.
+The key creative minds and developers from the preceding games returned, and Square Enix's First Production Department created it, with tri-Ace assisting with graphics development.
+The development team wanted the game to conclude the story of Lightning and the XIII universe, as well as address criticisms leveled at the previous two games.

+The game sold 277,000 units in its first week of release in Japan and went on to become the 17th best-selling game of the year, selling over 400,000 copies by the end of 2013.
+As of May 2014, 800,000 copies have been sold.
+Critics have given the game mixed reviews: while they mainly praised the game's battle system, opinions on the graphics, time limit, and other aspects of gameplay were varied, and the story and characters were criticized for being weak or poorly developed.